-- A. Metro Infrastructure Renewal Program. \$110,000,000 in Four-Year Plan.
-(See Project 11 below). - B. Route 29/Gallows Road Intersection Improvements.
-The total cost of this project is \$75,151,000, of which \$23,000,000 was included in the Four-Year Plan to supplement VDOT funding for at-grade intersection improvements, including widening to six lanes on Route 29 from the Beltway to Merrilee Drive, and Gallows Road from Providence Forest Drive to Gatehouse Road.
+- A. Metro Infrastructure Renewal Program. \$110,000,000 in Four-Year Plan. - B. Route 29/Gallows Road Intersection Improvements.
+The total cost of this project is \$75,151,000, of which \$23,000,000 was included in the Four-Year Plan to supplement VDOT funding for at-grade intersection improvements, including widening to six lanes on Route 29 from the Beltway to Merrilee Drive, and Gallows Road from Providence Forest Drive to Gatehouse Road. - C. Stringfellow Road. \$16,000,000 to supplement VDOT funding to widen Stringfellow Road to 4 lanes from Route 50 to Fair Lakes Boulevard.